I am unable to accept referrals for new clients as my waiting list is currently full

 Are you feeling unsure about what's 'normal' when grieving?
-Does your grief feel like it's getting worse?
+Does your grief feel like it's getting worse over time?

 Is your mind stuck replaying distressing memories?
-Or thoughts about what you could or should have done differently?
+Or, thoughts about what you could have done differently?

-Whether you're grieving the loss of a spouse or partner, a parent, or a child I will help you to understand what's 'normal' in grief and bereavement and what to expect as time goes on.
+Whether you're grieving the loss of a spouse or partner, a parent, or a child, a sudden death or a death after illness, I will help you to understand what's 'normal' in grief and bereavement and what to expect as time goes by.
 I offer practical strategies to help you address the challenges you're experiencing.
 And, a place to talk about the things you can't discuss anywhere else.

-Often different members of a family grieve in different ways.
-I can help you to identify strategies to support others and to manage difficult relationships.
+Often each member of a family has a different way of managing their own grief.
+If you have concerns about how the people around you are coping I can help you to identify strategies to support others and to manage challenges in relationships.
 I provide counselling to adults, children and teenagers.
-I also meet with couples and families to help them to find ways to talk about and manage their grief.
+I also meet with couples and families to help them to find ways to talk about and respond to their grief.

 Since 2009 I have specialised in providing grief counselling to: